Sojourning Scholar is reader-supported. When you make a purchase using links on our site, we may receive a small commission at no extra cost to you.

 If that sounds relatable, then Kaplan’s LSAT Bootcamp is your best friend.
 After all, its slogan is “An extreme score calls for extreme measures.”
 By treating it as a job, you can watch your score soar within a month.

-While it comes with a hefty price tag, the Kaplan LSAT Bootcamp’s one-on-one tutoring will tailor to your specific merits and shortcomings.
+While it comes with a hefty price tag, the Kaplan LSAT Bootcamp’s one-on-one tutoring will be tailored to your specific merits and shortcomings.
 This type of instruction will help you to improve once it seems like you’ve hit a score plateau.
 Trust us, that will happen!

 Best Overall Value: 7Sage’s Ultimate+ Plan